 The coincidence struck me.
 Undoubtedly, I needed therapy during that period of my life, but instead I self-medicated with cartoons, as did my partner.
 Could there actually be some medical benefit to this coping mechanism?

-Dr. Rosmarin uses "behavioral activation," to treat these types of mood disorders.
-The method entails not talking with patients about their inner demons, childhood traumas, not even their job stress, but rather encouraging them to increase their pleasure activities.
+Rosmarin uses "behavioral activation" to treat these types of mood disorders.
+The method entails not talking with patients about their inner demons, childhood traumas, or job stress, but rather encouraging them to increase their pleasure activities.